Big Feet Not Needed at this Minnesota Grape Stomp + Tips

 - If you are allergic to bees, you may want to bring an epinephrine pen.
 They weren’t attacking people but definitely attracted to all the juice.

-After coming so close to winning our heat in our first attempt, we decided to go back for more.
+After coming so close to winning our heat on our first attempt, we decided to go back for more.
 This time we took the grape squashing tips we learned from our first attempt and tried again.
 But before our attempt, we signed up both my kids to stomp as well.
-This gave us extra opportunity to perfect our mucking technique.
-Each kid that went got progressively better and by the time we did our heat, we smoked the competition, all the way to final.
+This gave us an extra opportunity to perfect our mucking technique.
+Each kid that went got progressively better and by the time we did our heat, we smoked the competition, all the way to the final.
 Much to my complete surprise, we ended up leaving with the trophy and one giant bottle of wine.

-In the end, grape stomping is less about crushing grapes with fee and more about managing the drain.
+In the end, grape stomping is less about crushing grapes for a fee and more about managing the drain.
 If you’re looking for a Grape Stomp near you, check out the 11 Wineries and Vineyards Minutes from the Twin Cities.
 It makes for a great day trip from Minneapolis.
 You will never forget it!